Details on this page:

 1.5:1 or 3:2 or 6:4 are all the same rectangular shape.

 This is just saying, a 4x6 image cannot exactly fit 4x5 paper, because they simply are Not the same shape.
 Aspect Ratio is not about Size, size can be scaled as necessary (enlarged or reduced), but Shape can only be cropped.
 It is a very simple concept (like square pegs in round holes), but not all beginners seem to take notice yet.
 A 2:3 image will enlarge to 4x6 or 8x12, but it will not fit 8x10 paper (unless first cropped to 4:5 aspect ratio).
-It is a big complication that most paper sizes are all different shapes (except ISO metric paper sizes, but which is still different than our images).
+It is a big complication that most paper sizes are all different shapes (except ISO metric paper sizes, but the paper is still different shapes than our images).

 Generally, uncropped camera images do Not fit any standard print paper shapes, and standard paper sizes are several different shapes, so attention to image cropping will normally be necessary before printing.
 One major exception is that DSLR 3:2 images will fit 4x6 inch print paper, but other standard print paper sizes vary differently in shape.
 But cell phone and compact camera images are 4:3 which is not a standard print size.
 To prevent surprising image crops by paper shape, it will be advisable to crop them yourself first to fit your selected paper shape.